katehret/measuring-language-complexity/README.md

 This repository comprises the following items:

-* distcomp_functions.r
+#### distcomp_functions.r

-  An R script containing all functions necessary for the morphological and syntactic manipulation (distortion) of text files,  as well as other functions for implementing the compression technique.
+An R script containing all functions necessary for the morphological and syntactic manipulation (distortion) of text files, and their subsequent compression.
+It also contains several other functions for implementing the compression technique.
 Morphological manipulation is achieved through the deletion of 10% of all alphabetically transcribed characters in a text file.
-Syntactic manipulation is achieved through the deletion of 10% of all alphabeticalla transcribed work tokens in a text file.
+Syntactic manipulation is achieved through the deletion of 10% of all alphabetically transcribed work tokens in a text file.
 For more details on how text manipulation works and how morphological and syntactic complexity need to be defined in this context see Ehret (2018, 2017).

-* distcomp_loop.r
+#### distcomp_loop.r

-  An R script which applies the functions for morphological and syntactic manipulation of texts to an entire corpus and repeats this process a specified number of times.
+An R script which applies the functions for morphological and syntactic manipulation to an entire corpus (collection of text files) and repeats this process a specified number of times.
+In this process, random samples of the text files are drawn.

-* sample_data.zip
+#### sample_data.zip